Note: This article is in the process of being written

 - Human resource (care providers)

 Data derived from operations and reference information are required by care providers in order to provide effective, efficient and save care.
-Information need to be provided in a timely and adequate manner and in a format that is easily understood.
-It should ensure accuracy, integrity, availability, security and confidentiality of these records.
+Information must be provided in a timely and adequate manner and in a format that is easily understood.
+The management should ensure accuracy, integrity, availability, security and confidentiality of these records.
 The desirable characteristics of the information system in healthcare is given in another article.

 Relationship between Input, Process and Output

 It is true that for each service product, the combination and sequence of the processes are usually different.
 Also, there may be processes unique to a particular service.
 There is a need, therefore, for standardized policies, work procedures, instructions (Standard Operating Procedure [SOP]) to be developed by the department, unit or individual care provider providing the service.
 Yet basic common processes need to be conducted in the manner recommended by the organization.

 The quality features formed by characteristics of the environment, facilities, machines, staff attitude, staff behaviour and indeed the whole organizational culture contribute to the perception of quality.
 These features serve the secondary needs of the client.
 However, satisfying the primary needs of the client is undoubtedly the most important final outcome of a service.
 Therefore, the most important criterion for quality is whether the care given solves or alleviate the client’s health problems.
 The characteristics of the outcome of care should include:

 - effectiveness (relative to the type and severity of illness)